ywyp08/cv_analyzer/README.md

 # cv_analyzer
-AI pipeline for analyzing CVs to estimate seniority, salary, and give explanation.
+AI pipeline for analyzing CVs to estimate seniority and salary.

 ## Installation
 1. Clone the repository.